 Recruiters and candidates have more ways to connect than ever before, all thanks to the growth of online recruiting platforms and social media.
-But, these technological advancements also mean that candidate sourcing has grown more competitive.

 Candidates are spread out across many platforms making them difficult to pinpoint.
 And many recruiters on LinkedIn, for example, have found the leading platforms to be oversaturated.